tradingstrategy-ai/docs/source/learn/posts/portfolio-construction/portfolio-construction-model.rst

   technical indicators, uptime, deposited capital.

 - :py:class:`tradeexecutor.strategy.alpha_model.AlphaModel` offers a way to set weighted :term:`trading signals <alpha signal>` based on the data analysis.
-It has helper methods of trackign signals, choosing top signals, and generating :term:`rebalance` trades automatically.
+It has helper methods of tracking signals, choosing top signals, and generating :term:`rebalance` trades automatically.

 - :py:class:`tradeexecutor.strategy.pandas_trader.position_manager.PositionManager` is a high level utility class that is used to generate trades.